voyager1winterberry/cse372-01srs/srsV5-0.md

 <br>

 ## 3.2 Gym Map <a name="3.2-gym-map" /> <!-- Team 2 -->
-The map of the gym used by the MyJym application and it's requirements will be detailed in this section. <br>
+The map of the gym used by the MyJym application and its requirements will be detailed in this section. <br>
 ### 3.2.1 External Interfaces <a name="3.2.1-external-interfaces" />
 ***3.2.1.1*** The map shall utilize the System Database to obtain needed information for the map generation. <br>
 ***3.2.1.1*** The map search bar shall obtain user data from the **System Database**. <br>
 ### 3.2.2 Functions <a name="3.2.2-functions" />
-Functions of the gym map and it's associated features are detailed below: <br>
+Functions of the gym map and its associated features are detailed below: <br>
 #### 3.2.2.1 Map Display <a name="3.2.2.1-map-display" />
 The map display will be responsible for how the various graphical display elements will be handled.
 These are as follows: <br> <br>